-On 10 April, the company received a notification from the JSE withdrawing the listing approval.
-The reason cited by the JSE was non-compliance with Section 33 of the Company’s Act, which requires the submission of financial statements to the Companies and Intellectual Property Commission (CIPC).
+On April 10, the company received a notification from the JSE withdrawing the listing approval.
+The reason cited by the JSE was non-compliance with section 33 of the Company’s Act, which requires the submission of financial statements to the Companies and Intellectual Property Commission (CIPC).

-The JSE now cites a technical point, which has prevented Sagarmatha Technologies from listing on 13th April 2018.
+The JSE now cites a technical point, which has prevented Sagarmatha Technologies from listing tomorrow.

-The technicality suggests that Sagarmatha Technologies was non-compliant on the date that the pre-listing statement (PLS) was approved (28th March 2018.)
-The CIPC has confirmed otherwise, stating that at no stage, was Sagarmatha Technologies not compliant.
+The technicality suggests that Sagarmatha Technologies was non-compliant on the date that the pre-listing statement (PLS) was approved (March 28).
+The CIPC has confirmed otherwise, stating that at no stage was Sagarmatha Technologies not compliant.

-Sagarmatha Technologies confirms that it received indicative commitments for this listing exceeding R4bn, therefore comfortably meeting the minimum listing requirements of the JSE.
+Sagarmatha Technologies confirms that it received indicative commitments for this listing exceeding R4billion, therefore comfortably meeting the minimum listing requirements of the JSE.

 However, due to the JSE withdrawal of the listing notice, Sagarmatha Technologies is legally bound not to accept these applications from its committed investors.
 Sagarmatha Technologies was hopeful it could resolve this issue with the regulator and requested the extension of a new listing date.
 However, the JSE has requested the company make provision for a fresh listing application.

-Consequently, Sagarmatha Technologies will not list on Friday 13th April 2018.
+Consequently, Sagarmatha Technologies will not list tomorrow, April 13.

-This listing has been the most scrutinized in the history of South Africa, beginning with unprecedented interest in how Multi-Sided-Platform technology companies are valued.
+This listing has been the most scrutinised in the history of South Africa, beginning with unprecedented interest in how multi-sided-platform (MSP) technology companies are valued.

 This was further fanned by a large-scale disinformation campaign driven mostly by competitor media houses against Independent Media - a company that would have been under the Sagarmatha Technologies umbrella.

-It was the intention of the company to benefit more than three million workers in South Africa, which would have come through the shareholding in Sagarmatha Technologies that included; trade unions, civil society organisations, black entrepreneurs, black businesses, employees and academic institutions.
+It was the intention of the company to benefit more than 3million workers in South Africa, which would have come through the shareholding in Sagarmatha Technologies that included trade unions, civil society organisations, black entrepreneurs, black businesses, employees and academic institutions.
 This would have made Sagarmatha Technologies the most representative and largest black-owned listing on the JSE.

-Sagarmatha Technologies, with its focus on Africa, still intends to give African investors and African business people and consumers, an opportunity to participate in shaping the future African economy.
-It is also a place for African graduates to hone their skills for the benefit of the African continent.
+Sagarmatha Technologies, with its focus on Africa, still intends to give African investors and African business people and consumers an opportunity to participate in shaping the future African economy.
+It is also a place for African graduates to hone their skills for the benefit of Africa.

-Sagarmatha Technologies would like to extend its sincere thanks and gratitude to all its stakeholders for their support – shareholders, management, the board of directors, employees, legal advisors, TGR Attorneys; sponsor and transaction advisor, Vunani Capital, accounting firm BDO; asset managers and financial services group, PSG Wealth as well as the JSE.
+Sagarmatha Technologies would like to extend its sincere thanks and gratitude to all its stakeholders for their support - shareholders, management, the board of directors, employees, legal advisers, TGR Attorneys; sponsor and transaction adviser Vunani Capital; accounting firm BDO; asset managers and financial services group PSG Wealth; as well as the JSE.